Celebrating 30 Years of Impact | 100K+ Learners | 40K+ Members | 5-Star Trustpilot Rating | 1,700+ Glowing Reviews

 Important Points

-• Sensory integration difficulties are common but not universal in autism.
+• Sensory integration differences are common but not universal in autism.

 • Therapy must be delivered by qualified SI practitioners trained in assessment and intervention.